-In Wes Anderson’s Isle of dogs (2018), set in the fictional Japanese city of Megasaki, you witness this pain through a boy’s eyes.
-As all of Japan’s good boys are declared sick and banished from the hearts and homes to Trash Island — under the false pretenses of “dog flu,” or “snout fever”, one kid sets forth to find his dog.
+In Wes Anderson’s Isle of dogs (2018), set in the fictional Japanese city of Megasaki, you witness pain through a boy’s eyes.
+As all of Japan’s good boys are declared sick and banished from the hearts and homes to Trash Island — under the false pretences of “dog flu,” or “snout fever”, one kid sets forth to find his dog.

 What follows is a delightful stop-motion animation; that flows like a fable, punctuated with intricate tunes from Alexandre Desplat and a stellar vocal cast ensemble boasting the likes of Bryan Cranston, Edward Norton, Bill Murray, Jeff Goldblum and Scarlett Johansson.